 HPE SSACLI – Modify SSD Smart Path

 You can modify the HPE SDD Smart Path feature by disabling or enabling.
-To make clear what the HPE SDD Smart Path includes, here is
+To make clear what the HPE SDD Smart Path includes, here is a officialstatement by HPE:

 “HP SmartCache feature is a controller-based read and write caching solution that caches the most frequently accessed data (“hot” data) onto lower latency SSDs to dynamically accelerate application workloads.
 This can be implemented on direct-attached storage and SAN storage.”